 Idle time is part of entrepreneurship and must be included in freelancers’ rate calculations

-According to Platform ACCT, clients do not need to pay higher rates simply because freelancers sometimes have periods without assignments.
-I’ve been thinking this through, and in my view this is unfair to freelancers because idle time is a structural and unavoidable part of entrepreneurship.
+Do clients need to pay higher rates because freelancers sometimes have periods without assignments?
+I’ve been thinking this through, and in my view it is fair for freelancers to include idle time (also called waiting time).
+Because it is a structural and unavoidable part of entrepreneurship.

 This article was first published in Dutch: https://www.reclamebeeld.nl/leegloop-hoort-bij-ondernemen-en-dus-ook-in-de-zzp-tariefberekening/

-Platform ACCT is the national labour-market platform for the cultural and creative sector in the Netherlands.
-It develops Fair Pay guidelines and tools and leads the chain-table discussions that determine reference rates for freelancers.
-I represent photographers at the Chain Table Photography, where these calculations are discussed.
-Because Platform ACCT’s models influence what is considered a “fair” freelance rate, it is essential that they are based on real market conditions including the actual billable hours and idle time freelancers face.
+Platform ACCT is the national labour market platform for the cultural and creative sector in the Netherlands.
+It develops Fair Pay guidelines and tools, and leads the chain-table discussions that set reference rates for freelancers.
+I represent freelance photographers at the Chain Table Photography.
+Because Platform ACCT’s models play a key role in defining what is considered a “fair” freelance rate, it is essential that they reflect real market conditions, including both actual billable hours and the unavoidable idle time freelancers face.

 In this article I explain what idle time is, how it arises, and why it must be included in realistic rate calculations for freelancers.

-What is idle time (also called waiting time) and how does it arise?
+What is idle time and how does it arise?

 Idle time refers to the hours, days or weeks in which a freelancer has no billable work.
 During those periods you still spend time on acquisition, administration, client communication, website maintenance and other activities needed to secure future assignments.
 And sometimes there simply is no work available.